 Raul Wallenberg’s diplomatic legacy is undoubtedly controversial.
 Although a hero to many, he has been criticised for his unorthodox approach and dismissive attitude to traditional diplomatic practices.
 There is no doubt that his approach was unique and, to some extent, the uniqueness of his approach assisted his endeavours insofar as Hungarian officials, and latterly German bureaucrats were unclear as to what precisely to do about him.
 However, the uniqueness of his approach has undoubtedly limited his legacy in terms of the development of diplomatic practice and diplomatic law, particularly in the form of the Vienna Convention on Diplomatic Relations 1961.

 On the other hand, Wallenberg’s legacy is increasingly reflected in the emergence of the so-called ‘new’ diplomacy.
 As international law continues to break through the sovereignty barrier, the opportunities for diplomats to engage more fully with a broader range of actors in their country of residence are significantly increasing.
 A particular development in the form of the doctrine of ‘responsibility to protect’ provides significantly more opportunities for diplomats in situations of armed conflict and foreign armed intervention to do more than merely observe and report but also to engage in the process of protecting civilian populations in times of internal strife.
-The new approach to diplomacy is in its infancy and requires practitioners of diplomatic practice to undertake a significant reassessment of their principles and values.
+The new approach to diplomacy is in its infancy and requires practitioners of diplomatic practice to undertake a significant reassessment of their principles and values as well as a reappraisal of accepted doctrinal interpretations of the provisions of diplomatic law.
 The on-going conflict in Syria reminds us that we are not there yet.
 Nevertheless, the opportunities remain for Raul Wallenberg’s legacy to impact significantly more on the diplomats of the future than it has been allowed to do on the diplomats of the present and recent past.